No Products in the Cart

 Or, you can rub a few drops on your feet and hands.
 If your nose and chest feel congested, then you can rub a mix or blend of essential and carrier oils.
 The best ratio would be one drop of essential oil in a spoonful of carrier oil like coconut or olive oil.

-Essential oils are part of Aromatherapy that relies on your sense of smell.
-But the most important part is essential oils need to be chosen based on your personality and body type.
+Essential oils are part of aromatherapy, which relies on your sense of smell.
+But the most important part is that essential oils need to be chosen based on your personality and body type.
 And every mix of essential oils could be unique in its own way.
 You can personalize it with individual fragrances and notes that are long-lasting.
 If used in the right ways, essential oils can supercharge your day and relax your nights.
 Pick your combinations and start experimenting.

 Related blog posts: